Higher Rate Stamp Duty Bands

 You must pay Stamp Duty Land Tax (SDLT) if you buy a property or land over a certain price in England and Northern Ireland.

 What is UK Stamp Duty?

 Stamp Duty Land Tax (SDLT) is a progressive tax usually paid when purchasing a residential property in England and Northern Ireland (there’s a separate Land & Buildings Transaction Tax that applies in Scotland and Wales).

 SDLT is payable to the HMRC 30 days from the date of completion or you may risk a fine.
 Your solicitor or legal adviser should take care of this for you and ensure you don't miss the deadline.
 Some buyers prefer to add on the SDLT amount to their mortgage loan.
 A mortgage provider will be able to give you more details.

 Who pays Stamp Duty?

-SDLT is paid by everyone purchasing a residential or non-residential property in England, Wales and Northern Ireland, including overseas buyers, corporate bodies and non-natural persons.
+SDLT is paid by everyone purchasing a residential or non-residential property in England and Northern Ireland, including overseas buyers, corporate bodies and non-natural persons.